-As we pay tribute to the remarkable life and reign of HM Queen Elizabeth II, we look back at the homes and landscapes Her Majesty has returned to most over the years
+As we pay tribute to the remarkable life and reign of HM Queen Elizabeth II, we look back at the homes and landscapes Her Majesty returned to most over the years

 Words by Natasha Foges

 Although grand – a turreted castle with 52 bedrooms – it is less opulent than the royal palaces.
-Set in 50,000 unspoilt acres, this beautiful expanse of Scottish Highlands provides a refreshingly rural contrast to the splendour of the Queen’s homes in London and Windsor.
+Set in 50,000 unspoilt acres, this beautiful expanse of Scottish Highlands provides a refreshingly rural contrast to the splendour of the family’s homes in London and Windsor.

 Balmoral is open between April and August each year.
 The Ballroom – the only room accessible to visitors – can be visited on a guided tour, along with the gardens and grounds.
-You can even immerse yourself in the one of the Queen’s favourite places by staying on the estate: the Royal Family rents out holiday cottages in the grounds.
+You can even immerse yourself in the one of the Queen’s former favourite places by staying on the estate: the Royal Family rents out holiday cottages in the grounds.

 Edward VII, who was fond of hunting, once decreed that the clocks be set half an hour early in order to increase the amount of daylight for hunting.
 This came to be known as ‘Sandringham time’ and was kept from 1901 to 1936, when the clocks were returned to Greenwich Mean Time by Edward VIII.